L-Karthik-G/Make-RB/README.md

 1. **Download the APK**

    📦 [Click here to download MAKE-RB_Prototype_1.apk](MAKE-RB_Prototype_1.apk)
-      (the prototype 1 for now only detects the potholes and updates to a seure firebase although u can shake your phone around to see for what conditions it detects potholes)
+      The prototype 1 for now only detects the potholes and updates to a seure firebase although u can shake your phone around to see for what conditions it detects potholes.
-      (after installing please enablbe location setting on your phone in your android setting)
+      Tafter installing please enablbe location setting on your phone in your android setting.

    > *(This link will work after you upload the APK file to your GitHub repository.)*